Ultimate Guide to Writing Your Wedding Vows

 How to start writing your wedding vows

-Maybe you don’t consider yourself overly romantic or particularly ‘gushing.’
+Maybe you don’t consider yourself overly romantic or soppy.
 Even as your wedding celebrant, I tend to steer away from overly sickly and corny sentiments.
-Actually though, wedding vows can be so much more than that and even for the more reserved of us, writing your own wedding vows can be a surprisingly joyous experience.
+Actually though, wedding vows can be so much more than that.
+Even for the more reserved of us, writing your own wedding vows can be a surprisingly wonderful experience.

-Well, remember that the purpose of your wedding vows is to pledge your love, promises and commitment to one another.
+Remember that the purpose of your wedding vows is to pledge your love and commitment to one another.
+Keep it simple!

 Celebrant wedding at Hazel Gap Barn, Nottinghamshire

-That said, everyone loves a bit of emotion.
-When the sentiment is authentic and heartfelt, you can expect tears to flow from someone (and I’ll probably be clenching my jaw tightly at this point to maintain my own composure!).
-Embrace this; it’s the reason you are standing there with your loved one, in front of all your family and friends.
+Everyone loves emotional exchanges of love.
+When your vows feel authentic and genuine, you can expect tears to flow - I’ll probably be clenching my jaw tightly as I make sure to maintain my own composure!
+Embrace the emotion.
+Remember, it’s the reason you are standing there, hand in hand with your loved one, and opening your hearts in front of your family and friends.

 Photo Credit Hannah Brook Photography